-The {\sc libmrc} library provides a number of classes for common computational tasks, e.g., a parallel multi-dimensional field type which is distributed amongst MPI processes and associated coordinates.
-It handles parallel I/O, currently implemented options include the simple ``one file per MPI process'' approach as well as parallel XDMF/HDF5 \cite{hdf5-web} output.
-As we will explain in more detail in the load balancing section, {\sc libmrc} fields can be decomposed into many ``patches'', where a given MPI process may handle more than one patch -- the very same interface is used to support block-structured adaptive mesh refinement, where again a given process handles multiple patches, which are then possibly at different levels of resolution. {\sc libmrc} objects maintain explicit information about their own state, e.g. an object knows about member variables that are parameters, so these can be automatically parsed from the command line.
-This also simplifies checkpoint / restart: Every object knows how to write itself to disk, and how to restore itself, which means that writing a checkpoint just consists of walking down the hierarchy of objects, asking each object to checkpoint itself.
+The {\sc libmrc} library provides a number of classes for common computational tasks, e.g.\ a parallel multi-dimensional field type which is distributed amongst MPI processes and associated coordinates.
+It handles parallel I/O; currently implemented options include the simple ``one file per MPI process'' approach as well as parallel XDMF/HDF5 \cite{hdf5-web} output using a subset of I/O writer nodes.
+As we will explain in more detail in the load balancing section, {\sc libmrc} fields can be decomposed into many ``patches'', where a given MPI process may handle more than one patch -- the very same interface is used to support block-structured adaptive mesh refinement, where again a given process handles multiple patches which are possibly at different levels of resolution. {\sc libmrc} objects maintain explicit information about their own state, e.g. an object knows about member variables that are parameters, so these can be automatically parsed from the command line.
+This also simplifies checkpoint / restart: Every object knows how to write itself to disk, and how to restore itself, which means that writing a checkpoint just consists of walking down the hierarchy of objects asking each object to checkpoint itself.

-The \psc{} code uses {\sc libmrc} objects extensively: There are objects for all computational kernels (particles, fields), for particle boundary exchange / filling ghost points, for outputting fields and particles, etc. All these objects are contained within one {\tt psc} object that represents the overall simulation.
-To implement a particular case, one ``derives'' from the {\tt psc} object, ie., one implements a particular subclass.
-In this subclass, one can then overwrite various methods as needed -- the {\tt create()} methods to set defaults for domain size, resolution, normalization, particles species, etc., an {\tt init\_fields()} method to set initial conditions and similarly an {\tt init\_npt()} method to set the initial condition for particles.
+The \psc{} code uses {\sc libmrc} objects extensively: There are objects for all computational kernels (particles, fields), particle boundary exchange / filling ghost points, outputting fields and particles, etc. All these objects are contained within one {\tt psc} object that represents the overall simulation.
+To implement a particular case one ``derives'' from the {\tt psc} object, i.e.\ one implements a particular subclass.
+In this subclass one can overwrite various methods as needed -- the {\tt create()} methods to set defaults for domain size, resolution, normalization, particles species, etc., the {\tt init\_fields()} method to set initial conditions, and similarly an {\tt init\_npt()} method to set the initial condition for particles.